 Richfield Oil Corporation

-Richfield had leased 71,680 acres of the Kenai National Moose Range, now the 1.92 million acre Kenai National Wildlife Refuge.
+Richfield Oil’s Swanson River Unit No. 1 well, which produced 900 barrels of oil per day from a depth of 11,150 feet to 11,215 feet.
+The company had leased 71,680 acres of the Kenai National Moose Range, now the 1.92 million acre Kenai National Wildlife Refuge.
 More discoveries followed and by June 1962 about 50 wells are producing more than 20,000 barrels of oil per day.
-Today’s Atlantic Richfield Company is better known as ARCO.

 “The U.S. Congress viewed that discovery as the foundation for a secure economic base in Alaska, and statehood was granted two years later,” explains the Alaska Resources Council.